Manchester, United Kingdom

 Traven's Take

-Manchester didn't ask for permission to build one of the best queer scenes in Europe — it just did it, and forty years later, it's still not done.
+Manchester didn't wait for permission to build one of the best scenes in Europe — it just did it while everyone else was still arguing about the wording.

 8.8